DavidCramer/pods-frontier/README.md

 ![Query Builder](https://raw.githubusercontent.com/pods-framework/pods-frontier/readme/screenshots/screenshot-3.png)

 #### Outputting Your Frontier
-To output your Frontier layout simply copy the shortcode from the main Frontier screen and place it in a WordPress post or page.
-Alternatively, you can call it in a theme ro plugin file using `do_shortcode()`.
+To output your Frontier layout or form, simply copy the shortcode from the main Frontier screen and place it in a WordPress post or page.
+Alternatively, you can call it in a theme or plugin file using `do_shortcode()`.

 ![Output Frontier](https://raw.githubusercontent.com/pods-framework/pods-frontier/readme/screenshots/screenshot-5.png)